 Director - London, UK

-Clare Manuel is a lawyer with particular expertise in the areas of security and justice reform and private sector development.
-She has been a qualified solicitor for over 20 years, gaining her initial experience in a City of London commercial law firm.
-Since then she has had over fifteen years experience of working at senior levels in Government - in the UK, Africa, the Caribbean and the South Pacific.
+Clare is legally qualified and has particular expertise in the areas of security and justice reform and private sector development.
+She has 25 years' experience as a qualified solicitor, gaining her initial experience in a City of London commercial law firm.
+Since then she has had nearly 20 years' experience of working at senior levels in Government - in the UK, Africa, the Caribbean and the South Pacific.
 From 1996-2000 she was an adviser to the Government of Uganda.
 Her role included supporting the development of a Government of Uganda Justice Sector Reform Strategy, embedded within Government's planning and resource allocation processes.
-Subsequently, as a founder and director of the Law & Development Partnership she has advised extensively on security and justice issues in developing countries, particularly in multi-donor funding environments, developing affordable and realistic reform and investment programmes for Governments within the framework of medium term expenditure frameworks and poverty reduction strategies.
+Subsequently, as a founder and director of LDP she has advised extensively on security and justice issues in developing countries, particularly in multi-donor funding environments, developing affordable and realistic reform and investment programmes for Governments within the framework of medium term expenditure frameworks and poverty reduction strategies.

 Consultant - London, UK

 Georgia is a former public sector professional specialising in the fields of governance, security and justice reform.
 Her experience spans policy development, programme design, management and evaluation, and research.
 Previous roles include working on humanitarian programmes in Yemen, leading the implementation of DFID’s rule of law policy, and advising senior officials and politicians as private secretary to the Cabinet Office’s Permanent Secretary.
 Most recently, Georgia worked as a freelance consultant for the Overseas Development Institute, focusing on accountability and women’s empowerment.
 She holds an MSc Politics of Conflict, Rights and Justice (SOAS) and a BA in History (University of Oxford).